HashLoad/horse-doc/docs/index.en.md

 ## What is Horse?

-Horse is a **framework** for building web applications.
+Horse is a **framework** for building web applications in Delphi and Lazarus.
 As the main library, it is easy to adopt and integrate with other existing libraries or projects.

 ## First Steps

 The simplest way to test Horse is by installing.
 Feel free to install it and accompany us with some basic examples.

-In the topic [Installation](/horse/installation) you will see how to install Horse.
+In the topic [Installation](installation.en) you will see how to install Horse.

 ## Basic Notions